Skip to content

 Flyers players Travis Konecny, Travis Sanheim, Morgan Frost, Scott Laughton, and Joel Farabee took batting practice at Citizens Bank Park last month.Read moreCourtesy of the Philadelphia F

-Amid the Flyers’ preseason finale at the Wells Fargo Center on Thursday, the videoboard flashed a good luck message to the Phillies, the Phightin’ Phillies.
-The bright message in red led to a loud cheer from the 12,751 fans in attendance.
+At the Flyers’ preseason finale at the Wells Fargo Center on Thursday, the videoboard flashed a good luck message to the Phillies.
+The bright message in red led to a loud cheer from the 12,751 in attendance.

 Welcome to Red October.

-While the Flyers’ focus is now on the regular season, the Phillies’ are gazing toward their end game with the hope of a trip to the Fall Classic.
+While the Flyers’ focus is now on the regular season, the Phillies’ are gazing toward their end game with the hope of a trip to the World Series.
 First stop?
-The friendly confines across the street at Citizens Bank Park where the Phillies will host the New York Mets in the National League Division Series beginning on Saturday.
+The friendly confines at Citizens Bank Park, where the Phillies hosted the New York Mets in the first two games of the best-of-five National League Division Series this weekend.

 » READ MORE: Jett Luchanko survives the last major round of cuts as Flyers trim roster to 23

 The Phillies have made the postseason for three straight years, this time by winning the NL East for the first time since 2011.
-One of the best teams in baseball, they jumped out to a large lead in the division before eventually winning it by six games over the Atlanta Braves and the Mets.
+They jumped out to a large lead in the division before eventually winning it by six games over the Atlanta Braves and the Mets.

-The Flyers have not made the playoffs in four seasons.
-In reality, it doesn’t seem like that long ago when just seeing a number four.
-But it does feel like forever ago.
-Maybe it’s because four years ago the guys in orange and black were in the Stanley Cup playoffs hundreds of miles away, in the bubble, and with crowd noise pumped in at Scotiabank Arena in Toronto.
-Maybe it’s because that run ended in a seven-game loss, a 4-0 shutout to the New York Islanders, despite the Flyers being the No. 1 seed in the Eastern Conference.
+The Flyers have not made the playoffs in four seasons, but it feels like longer.
+Maybe it’s because four years ago, the guys in orange and black were in the Stanley Cup playoffs hundreds of miles away, in the pandemic bubble with crowd noise pumped in at Scotiabank Arena in Toronto.
+Maybe it’s because that run ended in the second round with a 4-0 loss to the New York Islanders in Game 7, despite the Flyers being the No. 1 seed in the Eastern Conference.

-And maybe it’s because the last time fans got a chance to grab a beer and watch their team play postseason hockey in person was in 2018 — a six-game series loss to the hated Pittsburgh Penguins.
+And maybe it’s because the last time fans got a chance to grab a beer and watch their team play postseason hockey in person was the first round in 2018 — a six-game loss to the Pittsburgh Penguins.

 Laughton, Konecny, Sean Couturier, and Travis Sanheim are the only guys left on the roster from that 2018 team.
 Joel Farabee played in the 2020 bubble.

-“You just see how much into it the fans are when the team’s going to make the playoffs and obviously they win the division, and the city just really gets behind them.
-So we’re just trying to do the same thing,” said Farabee, a noted Phillies fan since he’s been a kid.
+“You just see how much into it the fans are when the team’s going to make the playoffs, and obviously they win the division and the city just really gets behind them.
+So we’re just trying to do the same thing,” said Farabee, a noted Phillies fan since he was a kid.
 “I think a lot of people, especially with our young guys coming up, I think that the fans are really excited for what’s going to happen this year.
 And it’s our job to give them what they want.”

-Frost, Farabee, Laughton, Sanheim, and Konecny got a chance to live like major leaguers before training camp.
-The quintet took some batting practice hacks at Citizens Bank — Flyers and Gritty bats and all — although no one cleared the fences.
-Frost earned the Phillie Phanatic chain as the best hitter among the group.
-He said Farabee was the most consistent hitter but he thinks he got the award from Phillies infield coach Bobby Dickerson because he came the closest to hitting one out.
-Laughton confessed he hit two singles but stressed they were: “Two MLB singles.”
+Frost, Farabee, Laughton, Sanheim, and Konecny got a chance to live like major leaguers before training camp, when the quintet took batting practice hacks at Citizens Bank.
+No one cleared the fences, but Frost earned the Phillie Phanatic chain as the best hitter among the group.
+He said Farabee was the most consistent hitter, but he thinks he got the award from Phillies infield coach Bobby Dickerson because he came the closest to hitting one out.
+Laughton confessed he hit two singles but stressed that they were “two MLB singles.”

 So does seeing the Phillies in the postseason fuel some fire?

-Now, while hockey and baseball each end in a champion being handed a trophy — although hockey is, obviously the best with the team captain taking it directly from the league’s commissioner and not the owner — the two sports celebrate things quite differently.
-Plastic filled the Phillies clubhouse and the guys were sporting goggles as they sprayed each other with champagne … for winning the division.
+Now, while hockey and baseball end in a champion being handed a trophy, the sports celebrate things quite differently.
+Plastic sheets covered the lockers in the Phillies clubhouse, and the players were sporting goggles as they sprayed each other with champagne … for winning the division.
 And, as they advance, they will party just as hard each round.

 “Maybe we change it,” his buddy Konecny chimed in from the stall next door.